cypik/terraform-google-template-instance/README.md

 - `subnet_id`: The ID of the created subnet.
 - `firewall_id`: The ID of the created firewall rule.
 - `compute_instance_id`: The ID of the created compute instance.
+- `template_id` : An identifier for the resource with format.
+- `metadata_fingerprint` : The unique fingerprint of the metadata.
+- `template_tags_fingerprint` :The unique fingerprint of the tags.
+- `template_self_link` : The URI of the created resource.
+- `self_link_unique` : A special URI of the created resource that uniquely identifies this instance template with the following format.
+- `instances_self_links` : List of self-links for compute instances

 ## Examples
-For detailed examples on how to use this module, please refer to the [examples](https://github.com/cypik/terraform-gcp-template-instance/blob/master/example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [EXAMPLES](https://github.com/cypik/terraform-gcp-template-instance/tree/master/example) directory within this repository.

 ## License
-This Terraform module is provided under the '[License Name]' License.
+This Terraform module is provided under the **'[License Name]'** License.
 Please see the [LICENSE](https://github.com/cypik/terraform-gcp-template-instance/blob/master/LICENSE) file for more details.

 ## Author
 Your Name
-Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
+Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.